TimotheeL/rundown/Specs.md

 A rundown workout is a single `UTF-8` string of text including all information relevant to a training session.
 Unless stated otherwise, everything in a workout is **case sensitive**.

-A workout is made-up of **sections**.
+A workout is made up of **sections**.
 Each section in a workout is separated by a semicolon `;`.
 A workout can consist of a single section, in which case no semicolon is required.

 *Example*